Category: N

 🚧 Transportation

-North Hampton is a picturesque town located in Rockingham County, New Hampshire, United States.
-It is situated in the southeastern part of the state, bordered by the Atlantic Ocean to the east.
-The town encompasses a total area of 14.6 square miles, of which 13.9 square miles is land and 0.7 square miles is water.
+Newbury is a picturesque town located in Orange County, Vermont, United States.
+It is situated along the eastern bank of the Connecticut River, which forms the boundary between Vermont and New Hampshire.
+The town encompasses a total area of 66.9 square miles, of which 65.5 square miles is land and 1.4 square miles is water.
+The terrain in Newbury is characterized by rolling hills, lush green meadows, and dense forests.

 🌎 Coordinates